Satisfied customer using the computer

 How help centers, portals, and communities deflect more cases while improving the customer experience.

 Your self-service channels are an important first line of defense in customer support.
 When a customer needs help recovering an online account or an update on their order status, they often turn to your help center, customer portal, or community before reaching out directly.
+And it’s been shown to help, solving an estimated 54% of customer issues, on average, at organizations that use self-service.

-When it comes to setting up and maintaining self-service channels, here’s what every service leader needs to know, and how customer self-service software can help.
+When it comes to setting up and maintaining customer self-service channels, here’s what every service leader needs to know, and how customer self-service software can help.

 What is Self-Service?